loolaz/redis-mutex-semaphore/README.md

 **Checking status of queue**

 This method returns value of mutex lock or semaphore's count and the sum of waiting/observing clients in real time.
 [timeout] argument is optional, and unit is millisecond.

+**Note:** It just broadcasts request for status checking to every subscribing clients and waits for their responses until timeout is reached.
+So if clients are spread out across other processes or network, the timeout value should be big enough to get all of the responses.
 The default value is 1500.

 ```js
 Semaphore/Mutex.getStaus([timeout, ] function callback(err, result){}) // callback